Ruth Wallis: Career

-She sang with a studio orchestra and often took on an accent for songs about characters from other countries.
-Her music was occasionally featured on the Doctor Demento show in the 1970s.

 She started singing in lounges and cocktail bars, where she met her husband Hy Pastman.
 Eventually it became clear that her novelty songs, which relied mostly upon double entendres, were the most popular.
 These songs discussed a number of topics that were taboo in 1950s America, such as homosexuality and infidelity.

+In 1953, she recorded a collection of saucy songs for the De Luxe label, including "Jose Is Living the Life of Riley" ("since Riley is out of town!").
+Later in the year, she wrote, sang, and published a mainstream novelty hit, "Dear Mr. Godfrey," a song about Arthur Godfrey's public firing of Julius La Rosa.
+Released in November 1953, it sold 100,000 within the first 10 days of release and reached #25 on the charts, launching Wallis on a whirlwind nightclub tour that same month.

+Despite this mainstream exposure, Wallis recognized that her nightclub repertoire of risqué material was steadier and more lucrative.
+Frustrated by De Luxe's limited distribution of her works—and concerned about bootlegged copies for which she received nothing—she started her own record label, Wallis Original Recordings.

-For this reason, her songs were banned from Boston radio stations.
-She often had difficulty securing distribution for her works, so she started her own record label, Wallis Original Recordings.
-When she arrived in Australia for a tour customs agents seized her records.
-Rather than ruin her career, this only brought out crowds.
+When she arrived in Australia for a tour in 1958, with songs like "The Admiral's Daughter" and "Johnny Had a Yo-Yo", customs agents seized her records.
+Rather than ruining her career, this only brought out crowds.
+It also created a healthy demand for her suppressed records, which were selling there at an extreme premium: $8 apiece.
+She was a regular headliner in Las Vegas nightclubs and lounges in the 1960s.

 Wallis retired in the 1970s to spend more time with her husband and two children, but continued to work on material for Broadway shows.
 Some of her most famous songs were collected and became the Off-Broadway hit, BOOBS!
 The Musical: The World According to Ruth Wallis.
 BOOBS! opened at the Triad Theater in New York City on May 19, 2003; by closing date it had played nearly 300 performances.
 Produced and choreographed by Lawrence Leritz, it has had subsequent runs in New Orleans and Wichita.

-In March 2007 Wallis was honored by the National Archives of Australia.
-Memorabilia of hers was included in 'Memory of a Nation', a permanent exhibition opening in Canberra.
+In March 2007, Wallis was honored by the National Archives of Australia.
+Memorabilia of hers were included in 'Memory of a Nation', a permanent exhibition opening in Canberra.

 Wallis died on December 22, 2007, in South Killingly, Connecticut, from complications of Alzheimer's disease.